 AN ENGINEER LISTENS TO AN EXCERPT OF A RESEARCH SUBJECT'S CONVERSATIONS WITH A CLINICIAN.
-"Many of the choices that researchers make and subsequently build into their technologies happen at the very early stages, even before artificial intelligence comes into the mix; specifically, when researchers gather and categorize the data that they will use to 'train' their algorithms," says Beth Semel, the 2018-2019 SAR Weatherhead Fellow.
+1any of the choices that researchers make and subsequently build into their technologies happen at the very early stages, even before artificial intelligence comes into the mix; specifically, when researchers gather and categorize the data that they will use to 'train' their algorithms," says Beth Semel, the 2018-2019 SAR Weatherhead Fellow.
 "Algorithms are never fully autonomous."
 She adds, "algorithms need humans."
-Understanding the people behind the Al particularly engineers and mental health researchers and practitioners-and encouraging technology users to think critically about the work that makes Al appear autonomous are the goals of Semel's work at the Massachusetts Institute of Technology.
+Understanding the people behind the Al-particularly engineers and mental health researchers and practitioners-and encouraging technology users to think critically about the work that makes Al appear autonomous are the goals of Semel's work at the Massachusetts Institute of Technology.
 "So many of my informants are pursuing their research because they recognize the state of crisis that the US mental health care system is in and how inaccessible mental health care resources are to most people in the US," Semel says.
-The difficulty is that they do not always take the best approach to the problems they are trying to alleviate when setting up experiments in sterile laboratories or other research facilities, or must simplify the scope of their research in order to produce findings that make sense to other disciplines.
+The difficulty is that engineers and psychiatrists have very different ways of defining mental illness.
+When they collaborate on research, they often have to be reductive in exchange for producing findings that make sense to their disciplines.
 Semel feels that her study is part of the solution: "Anthropology can help budding scientists and technologists think more expansively about their day-to-day work, consider the broader context within which they work, and question how (and demand that) things could be otherwise."
+SARNOW

-SARNOW New Indian Arts Research Center eMuseum Gives Global Collection Access A visit to the open-shelf storage vaults at SAR's Indian Arts Research Center (IARC), which display nearly twelve thousand works of Native American art dating from the sixth century to the present, has been described as "life-changing" by visitors and artist fellows.
+New Indian Arts Research Center eMuseum Gives Global Collection Access A visit to the open-shelf storage vaults at SAR's Indian Arts Research Center (IARC), which display nearly twelve thousand works of Native American art dating from the sixth century to the present, has been described as "life-changing" by visitors and artist fellows.
 Soon, the contents of these vaults, their impacts on scholarship, and links to their communities of origin will be available to anyone with Internet access.
 This spring, the IARC will launch eMuseum, which will initially comprise approximately five hundred records, including photographs and catalog data from some of the collection's most significant works from the pueblos of Zuni and Acoma.
 The number of available records will continue to grow over time.
 While many institutions have made collections accessible online, the IARC is a leader in a community-based approach.
 The information for all items included in the launch represents over a decade of collaboration between the IARC and members of Zuni Pueblo and the current work with representatives from Acoma.
 Brian Vallo, director of the IARC, explains, "The intent of eMuseum is to offer expanded access to the IARC collections while educating the user about the thoughtful, mutually rewarding, collaborative work we've done to enhance collections documentation.
 This work will continue to improve research and has strengthened our relationships with tribal communities represented in our collection, as well as other Native Americans."
 In 2009 IARC staff and representatives from Zuni initiated what would become a seven-year process of evaluating collections identified as Zuni, as well as all associated